chr1sc/mod2vid/README.md

   -i, --input-audio <file>   Use custom audio file instead of rendering module
-                             (Useful for tracks with VST plugins that need to be rendered in OpenMPT first) -t, --text "text"          Text overlay displayed at top of video -S, --subtitle-file <file> Play a subtitle file (.ass) -g, --gain <db>            Amplify output by <db> (0-10, default: 0) -n, --normalize            Amplify to 0dbFS
+                             (Useful for tracks with VST plugins that need to be rendered in OpenMPT first) -t, --title "text"          Text overlay displayed at top of video -S, --subtitle-file <file> Play a subtitle file (.ass) -g, --gain <db>            Amplify output by <db> (0-10, default: 0) -n, --normalize            Amplify to 0dbFS
-  -c, --columns <width>      Terminal width in characters (default: 80) -r, --rows <height>        Terminal height in characters (default: 24) -d, --delay <seconds>      Delay before recording starts (0.1-5, default: 1.2) -s, --skip-term            Skip terminal recording if _term.mp4 exists -N, --no-metadata          Strip all metadata from output video -Q, --no-trackinfo         If no -b was specified, the video will show some track info.
+  -c, --columns <width>      Terminal width in characters (default: 80) -r, --rows <height>        Terminal height in characters (default: 24) -d, --delay <seconds>      Delay before recording starts (0.1-5, default: 1.0) -s, --skip-term            Skip terminal recording if _term.mp4 exists -N, --no-metadata          Strip all metadata from output video -Q, --no-trackinfo         If no -b was specified, the video will show some track info.